eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 the following options:

 - `documentsStorageDir` method allows you to specify the directory where the documents are stored.
+  The default value is the application's no-backup files directory.
 - `encryptDocumentsInStorage` method allows you to specify if the documents should be encrypted in the storage.
+The default value is `true`.
 - `useHardwareToStoreKeys` method allows you to specify if the StrongBox Android Keystore should be used, if available.
+The default value is `true`.
 - `bleTransferMode` method allows you to specify the BLE transfer mode.
 The BLE transfer mode can be one of the following:
     + `EudiWalletConfig.BLE_SERVER_PERIPHERAL_MODE` - the device will act as a BLE server
-    + `EudiWalletConfig.BLE_CLIENT_CENTRAL_MODE` - the device will act as a BLE client
+    + `EudiWalletConfig.BLE_CLIENT_CENTRAL_MODE` - the device will act as a BLE client The default value is `EudiWalletConfig.BLE_SERVER_PERIPHERAL_MODE`.
 - `bleClearCacheEnabled` method allows you to specify if the BLE cache should be cleared after the transfer.
+The default value is `false`.
 - `userAuthenticationRequired` method allows you to specify if the user authentication is required when using documents' keys.
+The default value is `false`.
 - `userAuthenticationTimeOut` method allows you to specify the user authentication timeout in milliseconds.
 If the value is 0, the user authentication is required for every use of the key, otherwise it's required within the given amount of milliseconds.
+The default value is 30000.
 - `trustedReaderCertificates` method allows you to specify the list of trusted reader certificates.
+  The default value is an empty list.
 - `openId4VpVerifierApiUri` method allows you to specify the verifier api uri for OpenID4VP.
+The default value is null.

 The following example shows how to initialize the library: